 Bowel polyps are growths that develop on the wall of the large intestine or rectum.
-They are not usually cancerous but they need to be removed when discovered as some will eventually turn into cancer.
+They are not usually cancerous but they often need to be removed when they are discovered, as some can turn into bowel cancer.

 What are bowel polyps?

 Polyps are growths that develop in your large intestine (bowel or colon) or the rectum (anus or bottom).
 They are usually less than 1 cm in size, although they can grow up to several centimetres.
-Bowel polyps are caused by abnormal production of cells in the bowel wall.
+The exact cause of bowel polyps is not known.
+It's thought they're caused by the body producing too many cells in the lining of the bowel.

 There are different forms of polyps – some are a tiny raised area or bulge, some look like a grape on a stalk and others take the form of many tiny bumps clustered together.
 Some people just develop one polyp, while others may have a few.